Adding New Users

 Adding a User:

-- Navigate to your account preferences on the top right-hand side of the screen:
+- Navigate to your settings on the top right-hand side of the screen:

 - Go to "Users" and click the (+) button to add new users.